jbouduin/my2cents/docs/installation/configuration.md

 ````
 At runtime, when reading this setting, *My2Cents* will first evaluate the environment variable **HOST_NAME**.
 If that one is not set, it will use **localhost** as value.
 The Production configuration files do come with environment variables out of the box.
 But you can change them as desired.

+#### Testing the configuration
+You can use 'validate-config.ts' to test a configuration.
+It will write to the console.
+**Warning:** this is a simple warning about an element that seems to be configured strangely.
+**Error:** this means that something is configured erroneously or incompletely.
+The server will start, but it's functionality will be reduced.
+**Fatal:** this is a fatal error and the server would not start.

+In 'json.package' there is an npm script defined to test the production configuration.
+After a fresh install it will throw fatal errors.

 **Remarks:**
 - The default values described below, are the default values set in the code, before the configuration files are loaded and -eventually- override them.
 - If the parameter is marked as *mandatory*, it means that the value **must** be set in the configuration files.